nevwalkalone/nevwalkalone/README.md

 ### Greetings👋

 I'm Nondas, a CS Graduate at AUEB, based in Athens, Greece.
-Currently working as a Junior Software Engineer at [Margera](https://www.margera.co/).
+Currently working as a Junior Analytics Engineer at [Margera](https://www.margera.co/).

 ### Worked with: